 The state-of-the-art interactive program uses classroom instruction and virtual driving simulators to teach safe driving “code” or habits used by all UPS drivers.
 Our goal is to prepare these 13- to 18-year-old students, who have had little to no exposure to driving, for the real roads where distractions run rampant.

-Since we launched this program in 2009, we have continued to expand the program with other organizations; we’ve trained more than 58,000 students in the U.S., China, Canada, Germany, Mexico, the U.K., and the UAE.
+Since we launched this program in 2009, we have continued to expand the program with other organizations; we’ve trained more than 76,000 students in the U.S., Austria, China, Canada, Germany, Ireland, Mexico, the U.K., and the UAE.

 UPS and global organizations, including the Fédération Internationale de l'Automobile (FIA), launched The Global Road Safety Initiative at the World Economic Forum (WEF).
 As part of this initiative, The UPS Foundation will provide more than 2,000 helmets and road safety training to primary school students in high-risk communities in India.
 The 2,000 scooter drivers receiving the training will then help create a safer environment for the other drivers sharing the road.

 The multi-billion-dollar criminal enterprise of human trafficking impacts hundreds of thousands in the United States and more than 20 million people globally.
 As a global transportation leader with a vast network of employees, UPS is uniquely positioned to help stop human trafficking.
-In furtherance of our commitment to conduct business in a manner that supports our high standards of conduct and our concern about the communities where we live and work, UPS has stepped up our efforts to put the brakes on human trafficking through stronger policies, employee awareness initiatives and strategic philanthropic partnerships.
+The UPS Foundation invest in organizations that are combating trafficking, educating the community, and supporting survivors and collaborate with cross-functional partnerships throughout UPS.

 UPS has also partnered with The Department of Homeland Security’s Blue Campaign to develop anti-human trafficking education for UPS pilots and airline crew who may also be in a position to help spot human trafficking signs in airports and while traveling on commercial flights.